IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 The user can resolve this problem by wiring data to its input or configuring data for it to hold in its internal storage.
 A parameter can either store references to existing Rhino data or new data “picked” fresh for use in Grasshopper.
 All freshly added parameters appear orange until they have data to send.

 ![IMAGE](images/1-2-1/1-2-1_004-parameter-warning.png)
->By default, orange objects have a small balloon appear at their upper right hand corner.
+>By default, orange or red objects have a small balloon appear at their upper right hand corner.
 If you hover your mouse over this balloon, it will reveal information about why the object is giving you a warning.
 When the user resolves the problem, the object's color will return to gray and the balloon will disappear.

 A component is a more involved object, since we have to understand and then coordinate what its inputs and outputs are.
 Like orange-colored parameters, an orange-colored component indicates a warning.
 Warnings aren’t necessarily bad.
 Often, they just mean that Grasshopper is alerting you to a potential problem in your definition.